gramps-project/gramps-web-docs/docs/user-guide/tagging.md

-Gramps Web allows tagging people in photographs, similar to Grams Desktop, linking the person and the media object.
-This is simplified by atomated face detection.
+Gramps Web allows tagging people in photographs, similar to Gramps Desktop, linking the person and the media object.
+This is simplified by automated face detection.

 To tag a person in a photo, follow these steps: